pantharshit007/paymentApp/README.md

 ## Usage

-In order to run the app on your system you will be required to have a mongoDb url handy and other environment variables.
+In order to run the app on your system you will be required to have a MongoDB url handy and other environment variables.
 You will be able to find them in `.env.example` file in **/backend**

 ```
 MONGODB_URL =